Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 The usual working range of fps is 1-12, but it's not really recommended to have a frame rate above 8.<BR>
 All original Flipper animations (external, internal, blocked and event the level-up ones) have their ***frame rate*** set to 2.

-`Frame rate:` value must be an integer (number without decimal) and therefore cannot be less than 1.<BR>
+`Frame rate:` value must be an integer (number without decimal) and therefore cannot be less than 1.
-As consequence, the slowest animation would be of 1 frame per second.
+As consequence, the slowest animation would be of 1 frame per second.<BR>
 Only way to have one frame to play longer on screen is to double its input in ***Frames order***.<BR>
-The time each frame will play on screen is then calculated as follow : ***1 second divided by frame rate***.<BR>
+The time each frame will play on screen is then calculated as follow : ***1 second divided by frame rate***.
 For instance, a frame rate of 4 will make each frame play 0.25 second on screen.<BR>
 Adjusting frame rate and playing with the inputs in Frames order makes visual acceleration or slow-down effects possible.